IMTEK-FreiStat/FreiStat-IoT/README.md

 ```c++
 #define CHIPSEL_594X      /**< AD5940 or AD5941 */
  ```
-* If you want to see debug info from the .c files (e.g. RampTest.c) uncomment the following line in the ad5940.h file:
+* If you want to see debug info from the .c files (e.g., RampTest.c) uncomment the following line in the ad5940.h file:
 ```c++
 #define ADI_DEBUG   /**< Comment this line to remove debug info. */
 ```

 ### LibPrintf
-* Download the Arduino Printf library from https://github.com/embeddedartistry/arduino-printf to add support for the `printf()` function
+* Download the [Arduino Printf library](https://github.com/embeddedartistry/arduino-printf) to add support for the `printf()` function

 ### ArduinoPort.cpp
 This file is the bridge between the Adafruit/Arduino MCU and the AD5940/AD5941 library.
 It provides all functions (SPI communication and interrupts) to make the library work.
-* Place the file into the project folder or create a folder "ad5940" in your local Arduino libraries directory
+* Place the file into the project folder or create a folder `ad5940` in your local Arduino libraries directory

 ## Voltammetry Firmware
 This firmware allows to perform cyclic voltammetry or linear sweep voltammetry with the current averaging method.
 After each step the processed average values are sent to the serial port together with the applied voltage step.